Current Financial Market Signals - July 2018

-Below is the latest colourful dashboard updated on 6 July 2017 by one of our research partners, Ineichen Research & Management (IR&M).
+Set out below is the latest colourful dashboard updated on 20 July 2018 from one of our research partners, Ineichen Research & Management (IR&M).

 A refresh on the columns